Jach/lgame/README.md

 can be a useful platform for learning a few things or just spinning up a quick UI window, but every time I do something with this library I have to resist the urge to throw it all away and start over with something new.
-Something that's multi-threaded and something that takes care of garbage memory, even the foreign-allocated stuff, automatically.
+Something that's multi-threaded and something that takes care of garbage memory, particularly the foreign-allocated stuff, automatically.

 # Example